 Chris Beachy, Professor and Head, Dept. of Biological Sciences, Southeastern Louisiana University, BA College of Wooster, 1986, MS Western Carolina University, 1988, PhD University of Louisiana, Lafayette, 1992

-After 20 wonderful years in the northern Great Plains, Beachy decided to trade one extreme climate for another and returned to south Louisiana.
+After 20 wonderful years in the northern Great Plains, Beachy decided to trade one extreme climate for another and returned to south Louisiana in 2013.
 Beachy enjoys hanging with his family, doing larval amphibian biology and watching and playing soccer.

 Emily Bierbaum, BS, Iowa State University, 2017

 Emily grew up in West Des Moines and attended Iowa State University.
 She graduated with her BS in Biology and Animal Ecology.
 Emily is examining skeletal variation within the bizarre salamander genus Amphiuma (that’s A. tridactylum, the Three-toed Amphiuma, in this photo) and across families of salamanders.
 She is co-advised by Beachy and Raul Diaz, a developmental morphologist here at Southeastern.

 Juan Manuel Pacheco Molina, BS, University of El Salvador, 2009

 Juan is testing the effect of probiotics on gut microbiomes in the axolotl, Ambystoma mexicanum.
 Further, he is exploring how a difference in gut microbiome affects several aspects of development, including skin response to wounding and differential allocation to metamorphosis, storage and reproduction.
 Juan grew up in Libertad and is in his second year at Southeastern.
 He has extensive background in microbiology, chemistry and pharmacy (he is a licensed pharmacist in El Salvador).
 Juan also speaks four languages!